Director of Graduate Studies: Anne Wertheimer firstname.lastname@example.org

 Students who are pursuing a MLS Categorical Program Certificate at the University of North Dakota may transfer in up to 16 units of UND coursework specific to that certificate to be counted as electives towards their PSM-ABS master’s requirements.
 This transfer coursework may be undergraduate or graduate level at UND.
 The courses that these students may transfer must have the MLS course prefix at UND.

-Please find a list of recommended courses for Diagnostic Laboratory Sciences track from the ABS-PSM Student Handbook 2017-2018 pages 22-25.
+Please find a list of recommended courses for Diagnostic Laboratory Sciences track from the Applied Biosciences Current Student Handbook pages 22-24.